Romantic thought

 Oloseutu

-ceramics, glass, sand, bronze, water, chipboard
+2024–ongoingceramics, glass, sand, bronze, water, (chipboard)

 Geographical poles are directly opposite to each other, and they can be used as guidance.
 A pole can also be understood as the central point of a clearly defined surface.
 A person’s pole, the navel, is a scar of the moment when they became one.